 Academic Professional Employees

 What is an Academic Professional employee?
+Heading link

-The University of Illinois at Chicago (UIC) is a public institution and many of the job positions on our campus are subject to the employment rules established for state universities.
+The University of Illinois Chicago (UIC) is a public institution and many of the job positions on our campus are subject to the employment rules established for state universities.

 Some of these positions meet specialized administrative, professional, or technical needs as defined by the State Civil Service Act and are considered exempt from standard Civil Service practice or guidelines.
 These are known as Academic Professional positions.